 Don’t kiss someone who is sick.

 Call your healthcare provider.
-He or she can talk with local health staff to see what action may be needed.
+He or she can talk with you about what to do next.
+Your activities and where you go may be restricted for up to 2 weeks.

 Follow all instructions from your provider.